 Conditioning the network on Mental Health

 To highlight the influence of mental health as the moderator of the networks, Figure 4 presents three networks comparing values of mental health.
 We used the condition() function from the mgm package (Haslbeck & Waldorp, 2016) to condition the estimated moderated network (Figure 2) on the mental health moderator.
-We conditioned the network to -1 standard deviation from the mean, the mean, and +1 standard deviation from the mean on positive mental health (the left, centre, and right panels in figure 4, respectively).
+We conditioned the network to -1 standard deviation from the mean, the mean, and +1 standard deviation from the mean on positive mental health (the left, centre, and right panels in Figure 4, respectively).

 (#fig:unnamed-chunk-5)Networks of cognitive biases conditioned on mental health.
 Mental health is specified at -1SD (left) and +1SD (right) from the mean, and at the mean MH (centre).
 Conditioning sets mental health to the specified value, and therefore the edges connecting mental health are set to zero (as there is no variance in mental health).
 Note: MH = Positive mental health.
 From the Adolescent Interpretation and Belief Questionnaire (AIBQ): IB_S_Pos = Positive interpretation bias in social scenarios; IB_S_Neg = Negative interpretation bias in social scenarios; IB_N_Pos = Negative interpretation bias in non-social scenarios; IB_N_Neg = Negative interpretation bias in non-social scenarios.
 From the self-referential encoding task (endorsed and recalled items): MB_Pos = positive memory bias; MB_Neg = negative memory bias.